slacgismo/pv-validation-hub-client/README.md

-banner.png ==> The main image banner seen on the analysis page. cardCover.png ==> The image viewed on the analysis card on the Analytical Tasks page. shortdesc.md ==> very short blurb for the card on the Analytical Tasks page.
+banner.png ==> The main image banner seen on the analysis page. cardCover.png ==> The image viewed on the analysis card on the Analytical Tasks page. shortdesc.md ==> very short blurb for the card on the Analytical Tasks page, maximum of 100 characters.

 dataset.md ==> dataset description for the dataset tab on the analysis page. description.md ==> overview for the analysis tab on the analysis page.